 \subsection{Analysis Setup}

-Below, we provide details on our i) carbon intensity data sources, ii) workload characteristics, iii) approach to deriving carbon emissions with and without leveraging workload flexibility, and iv) finally metrics for quantifying average and absolute carbon savings.
+Below, we provide details on our i) carbon-intensity data sources, ii) workload characteristics, iii) approach to derive carbon emissions with and without leveraging workload flexibility, and iv) metric for quantifying carbon reduction.